-By Martin James.
-Last Updated 12th February 2021.
+By Joanne Jeffries.
+Last Updated 20th July 2021.
+Welcome to our guide on foot injury claims.
 On this page, you will find a full and detailed guide to the process of making foot injury compensation claims.
 This guide is aimed at anyone who has suffered an accident that was caused by a third party, which led to a foot injury of some kind.
 It covers both accidents at work and accidents in a public place.

-As an alternative to reading this entire guide, you can call Accident Claims UK on 0800 073 8801.
+As an alternative to reading this entire foot injury clims guide, you can call Accident Claims UK on 0800 073 8801.
 We will answer any questions you have, and advise you on the best way to make personal injury claims for a foot injury.

 Select a Section: